jacques/vimfluence/externals/confluence-cli/README.txt

 This is a command line interface (CLI) for remotely accessing Confluence.
 This is a working command line client that can be used directly with your installation.
 It uses Confluence's SOAP remote API.
 It also serves as an example for writing a Java SOAP client for Confluence.
+This is part of a family of CLI clients supporting Atlassian products.
+Also available as part of the Atlassian CLI distribution.

 Installation
 - Unzip the distribution package and put the enclosed directory in a convenient location